terinia/statikk/docs/usage.rst

 ====================

 That's great, but how can we query the table?
-Statikk provides two interfaces for you - one lower level and one higher level for convienience (in case you want to migrate away from PynamoDb).
+Statikk provides two interfaces for you - one lower level and one higher level for convenience (in case you want to migrate away from PynamoDb).

 Let's take a look at some examples: